ALittlePatate/DevourClient/README.md

 * Instant Win (allows you to win instantaniously on any map, works in singleplayer, but not as a client.
 May be working as host)
 * Random Sound (make your character play a random acting sound)
 * Always carrying a medkit
+* Change your exp at the end of the game, changing it is permanant !

 ## Installation